percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    Don't read default options from any option file.
 Must be given as the first option on the command-line.

+.. option:: --databases=#

+   This option specifies the list of databases and tables that should be backed up.
+The option accepts the list of the form ``"databasename1[.table_name1] databasename2[.table_name2] . . ."``.

+.. option:: --databases-file=#

+   This option specifies the path to the file containing the list of databases and tables that should be backed up.
+The file can contain the list elements of the form ``databasename1[.table_name1]``, one element per line.

 .. option:: --parallel=#

    This option specifies the number of threads to use to copy multiple data files concurrently when creating a backup.
 The default value is 1 (i.e., no concurrent transfer).